-Tables 2a and 2b below provide a more detailed breakdown.
+Tables 2a and 2b below provide a more detailed breakdown4.

-&lt;sup>4 The data excludes one FMA Firm as their residency data (reported on a whole firm basis) materially relates to investment business.
+4 The data excludes one FMA Firm as their residency data (reported on a whole firm basis) materially relates to investment business.

-Table 2a: Total percentage of investor relationships based on residency of the customer
+Table 2a: Total percentage of investor relationships based on residency of the customer5